knetikmedia/knetikcloud-javascript-client/docs/UsersInventoryApi.md

 var apiInstance = new KnetikCloud.UsersInventoryApi();

-var userId = 56; // Number | The id of the inventory owner or 'me' for the logged in user
+var userId = "userId_example"; // String | The id of the inventory owner or 'me' for the logged in user

 var id = 56; // Number | The id of the user inventory